UFESL/ISV/README.md

-# ISV (Integrated Security Validation in RTL Models)
+# ISV (Integrated Security Validation of RTL Models)

 ISV is an executable of security valiadtion framework for RTL Models using security assertions.
 ISV execute a vulnerability detection and genetare security assertions for a given RTL.
 Then the security assertions are converted to branch conditions and activated through concolic testing.
 ISV is developed at [Embedded Systems Lab, Department of Computer Science, University of Florida](https://www.cise.ufl.edu/research/cad), as a deliverable for a [SRC](https://www.src.org/) project.
 For more details, please refer to [ACMTODAES Paper](https://dl.acm.org/doi/abs/10.1145/3441297).